The Kingsway

 - Overwhelmingly low-density freehold: very limited condo inventory preserves neighbourhood character

-- Kingsway College School: long-established independent JK-8 school within the neighbourhood
+- Kingsway College School: long-established independent school (junior JK-8 on Dundas) within the area

 - Lambton Kingsway Junior Middle School (TDSB, JK-8): no Grade 7-8 gap for public school families

-- Humber River ravine trail accessible on foot from most addresses
+- Humber River ravine trail accessible on foot from many addresses

 - The Kingsway BIA: village-scale commercial strip with independent character